Perinatologists are doctors who handle high-risk pregnancies. They work with mothers and infants to ensure safety before, during, and after birth.

 Prenatal Cell-Free DNA Screening.
 This test takes blood from the mother and the fetus.
-It usually shows genetic or chromosomal disorders like Down Syndrome or trisomy.
+It can usually show genetic or chromosomal disorders like Down Syndrome or trisomy.

 Invasive Genetic Screening.
 This screening tests a sample of the protective fluid surrounding the baby.
 It can show if your baby has brain and spinal issues, as well as certain genetic conditions.

 Lab Tests.
-The perinatologist may test you for urinary tract infections or diseases like HIV and syphilis.
+The perinatologist will check the routine labwork that is done as part of a healthy pregnancy, and they may also test for additional things like urinary tract infections ormay test you for urinary tract infections or diseases like HIV and syphilis.